grnet/synnefo/docs/install-guide-debian.rst

 a) To demonstrate how to create containers other than the default ``Pithos``.
    This can be done only with the `Kamaki` client and not through the Web UI.

-b) As a best organization practise, so that you won't have your Image files tangled along with all your other Pithos files and directory structures.
+b) As a best organization practice, so that you won't have your Image files tangled along with all your other Pithos files and directory structures.

 We create the new ``images`` container by running: